-Considerable work has been done this year to identify the demands which take up so much of police time.
+We have now undertaken considerable work to identify the demands which take up so much of police time.
 It is estimated that as much as 89% of the calls to the police have nothing to do with crime or disorder.
 We have made it clear that South Wales Police will not be withdrawing from community policing - indeed we intend to work even more closely with the community than ever before during these difficult times of "austerity".

-But with a number of police officers already cut from 3400 to 2812 we can't expect our officers and staff to simply absorb more and more demands - so we have to work with the community to reduce the problems in order to reduce demand and in order for scarce resources to be focused on the things that are most important to the community while protecting the most vulnerable.
+Since 2010 the cuts to policing resources at the local level have forced a cut in the number of Police Officers from 3,400 to 2,800, and while we are now slowly building up their numbers to meet new challenges, we can't expect our officers and staff to simply absorb more and more demands - so we have to work with the community to reduce the problems in order to reduce demand and in order for scarce resources to be focused on the things that are most important to the community while protecting the most vulnerable.

 And this will be most effective when we identify steps that will reduce demand for other agencies too.
-For example, the HelpPoint in Swansea looked after over 1.000 vulnerable and intoxicated individuals in its first year.
+For example, the HelpPoint in Swansea looked after over 1,000 vulnerable and intoxicated individuals in its first year.
 On every one of those occasions, an ambulance journey was avoided - allowing the under pressure ambulance resources to deal with severely sick and injured people.
 That also significantly reduced the number of people needing to go to A&E. And instead of police officers having to wait with a vulnerable person until the ambulance arrived, they were able to get back on the streets helping to keep the peace and stop bad things happening.
 That was achieved through the excellent commitments given by student volunteers and by St John Cymru.

-Early intervention or "almost too late" ?
+Early intervention or "almost too late"?
 Perhaps it's intervention just above the weir...